henryburon/cav-path-planning/README.md

 Authors: Henry Buron, Rahul Roy

-In this project, we implemented the A* and BFS path planning algorithms of a real-world maze.
+In this project, we implemented the A* and BFS path planning algorithms via a real-world maze.

 See YouTube video here: https://youtu.be/TLJ2Jaa2NNs